lsst/rtn-097/index.rst

 A user will be silenced if their posts are repeatedly flagged or reported for violating the Forum's `Community Guidelines <https://community.lsst.org/faq>`_, and the Lead Community Scientist issues a warning via private message that if this behavior continues they will be silenced, and the behavior continues anyway.

-Note that the guidenlines do apply to Forum users who make multiple posts that:
+There is some grey area in interpreting the guidelines, but "Improving the Discussion" and "Keep it Tidy" applies to posts that:

-* are excessively long and rambing (e.g., opinion pieces)
+* are excessively long and rambling (e.g., opinion pieces)
 * do not ask a question, or repeatedly ask the same question
 * are not Rubin-related (e.g., expound on general astronomy theories)
 * repeatedly or excessively at-mention other users